Keeping Trails Open For Everyone Since 1996

 There is only one Front Range in Colorado.
 We work closely with the U. S. Forest Service to clear and maintain trails, educate multi trail users on the safe use of the back country and wilderness for the enjoyment of all.

-167 Wilderness Trail Miles and 31 Miles of Front Country Miles in 2024.
+167 Wilderness Trail Miles and 31 Miles of Front Range Country Miles in 2024.

 Wilderness is delicate.
 No power tools can be used to clear the yearly tree fall from the previous winter.
 Our members go through rigorous sawyer and environmental training to safely clear the trails and conserve the landscape.